alexeilebedev/openacr/txt/tests.md

 through a temporary MariaDB instance to ensure portability.
 In addition, all of the unit tests are included here for convenience.
 You can run all possible tests with

-    $ atf_norm
+    $ atf_ci
     ...

 If you just want to invoke unit tests, you can run `atf_unit` directly.
-It is split into a separate executable from `atf_norm` for reasons of manageability.
+It is split into a separate executable from `atf_ci` for reasons of manageability.

     $ atf_unit
     ...